Bus Stop-1956

 Tom Hanks teams with Stephen Spielberg once again in another A-list Hollywood film.

-Like Saving Private Ryan, Bridge of Spies is in the historical vein.
-This time the Cold War is featured- it is 1957 when the film begins.
+Like Saving Private Ryan (1998), Bridge of Spies (2015) is in the historical vein.
+This time, the Cold War is featured; the film begins in 1957.

-Still, with Spielberg and Hanks on board, you know you will get a quality film.
+With Spielberg and Hanks on board, one will get a quality film.

 Hanks portrays James B. Donovan, a Brooklyn attorney specializing in insurance law, but a wiz at negotiation and experienced with the Nuremberg trials.

-Hanks, a great actor, is his typical stoic, capable self, and his portrayal reminds me of his role in Captain Phillips- calm, well-mannered- a clear yet quiet leader.
+Hanks, a great actor, is his typical stoic, capable self, and his portrayal reminds me of his role in Captain Phillips (2013), calm, well-mannered- a clear yet quiet leader.

-The role is not flashy in comparison to other legendary Hanks roles (Forrest Gump, Philadelphia).
-Certainly, the film centers around Hanks and is catered to his acting style- his character is always in the forefront.
+The role is not flashy compared to other legendary Hanks roles (Forrest Gump-1994, Philadelphia-1993).
+The film centers around Hanks and caters to his acting style.
+His character is always at the forefront.

-In my opinion, Hanks never gives a bad performance and I admire him in almost any he gives.
+Hanks never gives a bad performance and I admire him in almost anything.

-Not that this is a criticism, but I am unsure if there is as much meat in this performance as would warrant an Academy Award.
+This isn’t a criticism, but I am unsure if he warrants an Academy Award.

 The film was expensive to produce and no expense seems to have been spared.